LudovicLeGuen/Wheel-of-Fortune/README.md

 ## Credits
 ### Code
 The developer has consulted countless times Stack Overflow and W3Schools in ordeer to build the game.
+The code inspired by other developpers is commented directly in the code.

 [Back to top ⇧](#Wheel-Of-Fortune)